xXleowXx/gitlab-charts/doc/troubleshooting/kubernetes_cheat_sheet.md

   # find the pod
   kubectl --namespace gitlab get pods -lapp=toolbox

-  # enter it
+  # open the Rails console
-  kubectl --namespace gitlab exec -it <toolbox-pod-name> -- bash
+  kubectl --namespace gitlab exec -it -c toolbox <toolbox-pod-name> -- gitlab-rails console

-  # open rails console
-  gitlab-rails console

   # run GitLab check.
 The output can be confusing and invalid because of the specific structure of GitLab installed via helm chart
   gitlab-rake gitlab:check